Roman Rock Lighthouse

-Roman rock lighthouse Probably one of the most interesting lighthouses in Southern Africa is Roman Rock is the fifth oldest lighthouse in South Africa, it stands at the entrance to the historical naval harbour of Simons Town.
+Roman Rock Lighthouse is probably one of the most interesting lighthouses in Southern Africa It is the fifth oldest lighthouse and it stands at the entrance to the historical naval harbour of Simons Town.

 The 14m circular cast-iron tower of the landmark is painted white with a white lantern house.
 It was designed by Alexander Gordon of the British Lighthouse Authority.